dvdzkwsk/.zuko/README.md

 To get italics working, see https://github.com/jwilm/alacritty/issues/489.
 For Fira Mono italics, use the following fork: https://github.com/zwaldowski/Fira/tree/zwaldowski/mod-new/otf.

 Issues with True Color?
-See https://bruinsslot.jp/post/how-to-enable-true-color-for-neovim-tmux-and-gnome-terminal/.
+See https://bruinsslot.jp/post/how-to-enable-true-color-for-neovim-tmux-and-gnome-terminal/.g

+## Troubleshooting

+### Tmux complains about nvm/npm

+Make sure `node` is not installed via brew, and delete `/usr/local/bin/npm` if it exists.
+This often gets re-created after a brew update, it seems.